Signed in as:

 No!
 Everyone needs help now and then.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.

-Therapy is an opportunity for you to establish a safe and trusted place to share if you are experiencing co-occurring, trauma, depression, anxiety, and stress disorders .
+Therapy is an opportunity for you to establish a safe and trusted place to share if you are experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders.
 Becoming your authentic self is the first step to identifying and speaking your truth as you receive support.

 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.